April - September 2016

 The Mann presented the North American premiere of a multidisciplinary interpretation of Igor Stravinsky’s orchestral score for the 1910 ballet.
 Firebird: Reimagined linked South African and Russian traditions and integrated music, literature, and the disciplines of dance, movement, and puppetry.

 Creating a distinctly contemporary African and new interpretation of the Russian symphonic work, the Mann curated a unique program featuring The Philadelphia Orchestra, South Africa's multi-Grammy® Award-winning singing group Ladysmith Black Mambazo, and larger-than-life puppets inspired by the artistry of the Broadway sensation War Horse and created by Janni Younge of South Africa’s renowned Handspring Puppet Company.
 The Philadelphia Orchestra's performance of the complete score for The Firebird was accompanied by a new interpretation of the original Ballets Russes staging with Younge’s puppets and performed by expert puppeteers and dancers.

 Friday, April 1, 2016 - Sunday, July 31, 2016

 Free Library of Philadelphia Parkway Central Library

-The Edwin A. Fleisher Collection of Orchestral Music at the Free Library of Philadelphia Parkway Central Library curates a display that utilizes Igor Stravinsky’s Firebird as a case study and a catalyst for an examination of multiculturalism in the arts.
-Patrons will explore the archetypal mythological roots of the firebird in world cultures, discover how art movements like Primitivism and musical movements like Jazz are demonstrative of cross-cultural interchange and synthesis, and, finally, observe the firebird’s continued presence in popular culture.
-More information visit www.freelibrary.org
+The Edwin A. Fleisher Collection of Orchestral Music at the Free Library of Philadelphia Parkway Central Library curated a display that utilized Igor Stravinsky’s Firebird as a case study and a catalyst for an examination of multiculturalism in the arts.
+Patrons explored the archetypal mythological roots of The Firebird in world cultures, discovered how art movements like primitivism and musical movements like jazz are demonstrative of cross-cultural interchange and synthesis, and, finally, observed the firebird’s continued presence in popular culture.

 Firebird at the Rosenbach